Whether you’re a shareholder, board member, or corporate officer of a C or S Corp, at some point you may realize it’s time to shut down.

 If you’re wondering how to dissolve a corporation in Texas efficiently and properly, contact our Dallas corporate attorneys at The Hunnicutt Law Group.

-You can reach out online or call 214-361-6740 to schedule your initial consultation.
 We’ll help you navigate this process, even if it’s complicated by various debts and obligations.

 Why Do I Have to Terminate a Corporation?